Access to Health Care

-The Access to Health Care iFund program was designed to support organizations that provide basic and preventative health care to those who would not otherwise have access to such services due to economic, social, or geographic reasons.
+The Access to Health Care iFund program was designed to support organizations that provide basic and preventative health care, including mental health, dental, and hospice services, to those who would not otherwise have access to such services due to economic, social, or geographic reasons.

 If my organization received an Access to Health Care iFund grant last year, am I eligible to apply this year?

-My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for the Elderly).
-Am I eligible to apply for the Access to Health Care iFund grant?
+My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for Older Adults.)
+Am I eligible to apply for the Opportunities for Children iFund grant?

 Are applications submitted online?